 Endoscopy services will need to establish clear diagnostic pathways for patients with suspected colorectal cancer and establish systems to apply the triage criteria and organise timely colonoscopy.
-Meeting a 120 day target for all Category 1 and Category 2 will have significant resource implications for some public hospital endoscopy services.
+Meeting a 120 day target from first presentation for all Category 1 and Category 2 will have significant resource implications for some public hospital endoscopy services.

-These recommendations are made in the context of the roll-out of the biennial NBCSP, due to be fully implemented by 2020 which will place additional demand for colonoscopy.
+These recommendations are made in the context of the roll-out of the NBCSP, due to be fully implemented by 2020 which will place additional demand for colonoscopy.
+We acknowledge the challenges of measuring this target given that the evidence is based on the diagnostic interval commencing at the time of first presentation to healthcare.
 In order to monitor the 120 day diagnostic interval target, referrals will need to record the date of first presentation to healthcare with symptoms suggestive of colorectal cancer.
+We recognise that this may be logistically challenging to collect and recommend that this information is collected within the standardised GP referral proforma^[18] (see Resourcing).